albill/albill.github.com/_posts/2011-11-03-Open-Retreat-is-on.markdown

 The organizational site for this event is <a href="http://bayarea.opensangha.org">bayarea.opensangha.org</a>.
 I plan on additional quarterly open retreats and, probably, a monthly day-long sit on a weekend day.

 You can RSVP on <a href="http://www.meetup.com/Bay-Area-Open-Sangha/events/38578392/">meetup.com</a> if you're local and want to attend.
+Please consider joining our [e-mail list](http://groups.google.com/group/bay-area-open-sangha) as well.

 I include the details below.
 <hr>